A common question we’re asked by business owners entering the digital space – how much does a website cost?

 One of the services that you will need on an ongoing basis after you build your website is landing page optimization.

 This is a process of constantly testing and improving your landing pages to increase conversion rates.
-There are a number of reasons why you should optimize your landing pages:
+There are several reasons why you should optimize your landing pages:

 • Improve conversion rates and increase leads/sales